-The maximize comes with two removable vertical lures storage segments, each of which can hold 50 lures for a total of 100 lures in the box.
-The box comes in at 14 inches vertically so you shouldn’t have an issue holding lures near that length.
+The Maximizer comes with two removable vertical lures storage segments, each of which can hold 50 lures for a total of 100 lures in the box.
+The box comes in at 14 inches vertically, so you shouldn't have an issue holding lures near that length.

 The zerust polymer inserts are a huge deal for saltwater anglers due to the high amount of corrosion that saltwater can impart on gear and lures.

 Backpack version?
 Check.
 Storage box version?
 Check.
 Wrap version?
 Again, check.
 The Z series of tackle storage from Plano has it all.
-The only question is, What one do you want?
+The only question is, Which one do you want?